 Maintenance dredging is expected to be accomplished by a large cutterhead suction dredge, but could also be performed by hopper dredge.
 It is anticipated that shoaling within the realigned Entrance Channel in the period after initial construction will be suitable for the beach.
 The dredged material will be pumped to and disposed of on the nearby beaches of Bald Head Island or Oak Island/Caswell.
 The current SMP (Appendix H) for the entrance channel anticipates dredging of Baldhead Shoal Channel Reach 1 every other year; however, the actual dredging has been more intermittent due to Federal O&M funding shortfalls.
 For this report it will be assumed that maintenance dredging would occur every other year.
 Realignment of the entrance channel is not expected to reduce the rate at which the channel shoals.
 The average annual shoaling rate is anticipated to remain at approximately 250,000 cubic yards.
-Shoaling and channel a minimum of twice a year.
+Shoaling and channel conditions will be monitored by performing project condition surveys of the channel a minimum of twice a year.